andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 ### Queue<T>

 A `Queue<T>` represents a collection designed to hold a sequence of elements in the order they were added.
 Items are added to the end and removed from the front, following the FIFO (First-In, First-Out) principle.

+**Use Cases:**
+- **Customer Service Requests Handling**: Manage incoming customer service requests in a first-in-first-out manner.
+- **Sales Lead Management System**: Organize leads that need follow-up based on their arrival time.
+- **Event Scheduling for Promotions**: Schedule promotional events based on their order of creation.

+**Where Not to Use**: Avoid queues when you need random access or frequent modifications at arbitrary positions within the collection.

 #### Example Declaration